kjaquier/hangman/README.md

 Hangman mobile app, including a RESTful Java web server and an Android client.

+The server provides the words randomly and handle how the game is running.
+The client send HTTP request to the server to create a game and to submit a letter, and get the updated game data as a response.

 Notes
 -----

 * The Web server is using the Servlet technology.
-* The Android client is target the versions 11 to 17 of the Android SDK.
+* The Android client works on the versions 11 to 17 of the Android SDK.
 It's been tested using an Android 4.1.2 system.

 How to run
 ----------